The Global Sports Mentoring Program

 Past emerging leaders in the spotlight

 Donna Carpenter, CEO of Burton Snowboards and a pioneer in women’s adventure sports, worked in 2014 with Wasfia Nazreen, a Bangladeshi mountaineer and social activist, on a platform for increasing the numbers of girls participating in outdoor sports in South Asia (the pair are pictured above).
 One year earlier, Alicia McConnell, director of community partnerships for the U.S. Olympic Committee, mentored Ugandan women’s national soccer coach Majidah Nantanda, whose work educating girls about HIV/AIDs prevention through sports was so successful that it was chronicled by CNN’s African Voices.
 By 2015, six mentors had participated in at least three classes of the GSMP.
 One of them, Julie Eddleman of P&G/Google mentored three different Brazilian women from 2012 to 2014—Cassia Damiani, Daniela Castro, Paula Korsakas—who would eventually collaborate across civil, business, and government sectors to become part of the National Sports System Working Group for the inclusion of women and minorities in sport.
-The GSMP propelled this ripple effect of positive change.
+The GSMP catalyzed this ripple effect of positive change.

 Nneka Ikem, a sports journalist and special advisor within Nigeria’s Ministry of Sports who participated in the inaugural 2012 GSMP: Empower Women through Sports, perfectly summarizes the value of the mentorship experience:

 “When you change one person’s life, you change the life of the whole community that surrounds them.
 This program changing my life has changed the lives of hundreds of girls in Nigeria.
 For that reason, the GSMP means the world to me.”